themarshallproject/incarcerated_survey/readme.md

 This repository contains a cleaned, formatted and anonymized version of that raw survey data.

 # Limitations
 Due to the challenges of reaching incarcerated populations, it was not feasible to reliably access and survey all facilities, geographic areas, and demographic groups.
 The Marshall Project/Slate took efforts to reach as many respondents as feasible, and worked to carefully analyze demographic and personal information supplied by respondents to attempt to control for broad factors when interpreting results of the data.
-However, this survey should not be considered a representative picture of the entire incarcerated population of the United States; any further interpretation of this public data should be done with similar caution.
+However, this survey should not be considered a representative picture of the entire incarcerated population of the United States, and any further interpretation of this public data should be done with similar caution.

 # Timeline
 Survey collection is ongoing; this public data is a snapshot of what the team had collected as of March 2020.